In this topic:

 According to The Naked Whiz's Lump Charcoal Database, extruded charcoal is made from compressed sawdust logs that are carbonized in kilns.
 The most common brand is Kamado Extruded Coconut Charcoal.
 Members of The Virtual Weber Bulletin Board report good results using this product, but it has very limited distribution and is usually special ordered in pallet quantities.

 The WSM is designed to use charcoal as its fuel source.
-Occasionally, someone notices that other cookers are fired using wood and attempts this in the WSM.
+Occasionally, someone notices that other cookers are fired using split logs and attempts this in the WSM.
 Wood chunks or logs can be used, but with considerable effort, inconvenience, and expense.
-Wood must be burned down to hot coals in a separate container, then shoveled into the WSM, and this process must be repeated several times during the course of cooking.
+Wood must be burned down to hot coals before cooking can begin and then more wood added throughout the cooking process, causing wide fluctuations in cooker temperature.
 Also, wood is expensive, charcoal is cheap.
-Most people who try this once don't try it again.
+Most people only try this once.

 Instant light charcoal containing lighter fluid, such as Kingsford Match Light, should not be used in the WSM for low and slow barbecuing.